onehashai/erpnext3/erpnext/setup/setup_wizard/tasks/go_live.md

-Ready to go live with onehash? 🏁🏁🏁
+Ready to go live with OneHash? 🏁🏁🏁

 Here are the steps: